+I feel both British and European.
 Europe is a subject close to my heart.
-Here's a piece I wrote for the Independent, though the sub-heading (which I didn't write!) accuses David Cameron of being a bully over Europe - actually, it's the tabloid press whom I accuse.
+I wrote this piece for the Independent, though the sub-heading (which I didn't write!) accuses David Cameron of being a bully over Europe - actually, it's the tabloid press whom I accuse.
 And where oh where did they dredge that photo up?

 The Mill on the Floss